ucan-wg/.github/profile/README.md

 Please see the [specs](https://github.com/ucan-wg/spec/) for more detail on implementation.

 If you're interested in contributing to the development of UCANs, check out the [GitHub Discussions](https://github.com/ucan-wg/spec/discussions).
 Introduce yourself and your project, and what you're looking to do with UCANs, and join the next community call to meet others.
+The [Discord server](https://discord.gg/zSfgeHhKxA) is low volume and high signal, feel free to drop in.

 # Directory